 - ¼ teaspoon ground ginger

 - Cook the brown rice, according to the package instructions.

 - Remove the Brussels sprouts from the stem with a knife.
 Then cut them in half with a knife and then slice into very thin slices.
-Juice one lemon.
+Juice 1 lemon.

 - Heat 2 tablespoons olive oil in a large skillet.
 Add the Brussels sprouts and saute for 45 seconds, stirring constantly.
 Add the juice of one lemon and saute 15 seconds, stirring.
-Remove from the heat; season with 1 teaspoon kosher salt and lots of fresh ground pepper.
+Remove from the heat; season with 1 teaspoon kosher salt and fresh ground black pepper.

-- In a small canning jar, combine ¼ cup tahini, 1 tablespoon miso, 2 tablespoons water, 2 tablespoons fresh orange juice, ¼ powdered ginger, and a squeeze of honey (optional).
+- In a small canning jar, combine ¼ cup tahini, 1 tablespoon miso, 2 tablespoons water, 2 tablespoons fresh orange juice, ¼ ground ginger, and ¼ teaspoon honey.
 Shake vigorously to combine.
 If necessary, add additional water for a thinner consistency.

 - When the rice is done, place rice on serving bowls or plates.
 Top with Brussels sprouts, dressing, and pecan halves.
-Squeeze with some fresh lemon juice (this is an important step - it brings out the flavor!).
+Squeeze with additional fresh lemon juice (important, as it brings out the flavor).